 The French government has frozen prices of all goods and services until the end of the year.

-The French government has frozen prices of all goods and services until the end of the year.
+Background: The French government has frozen prices of all goods and services until the end of the year.
 The move was announced on Wednesday (22 September) to attack and high rate of inflation which has been crippling the economy.

 SYNOPSIS: The new French Prime Minister Raymond Barre made the announcement.
 He said the French economy had reached a state of serious weakness, and to arrest the slide he was introducing a programme that includes a moderate increase in income taxes for middle and high wage earners, and sharp increases in taxes on petrol, car licenses and alcohol.
 Cabinet ministers approved the plan in the morning but the nation had to wait till the afternoon to hear the details.
 The anti-inflation package has already led to in improvement on the French France on world money markets.